AI-DSCHubAUB/ChartComplete-Dataset/ReadMe.md

 # ChartComplete
-chartComplete is an iage dataset of 30 different chart types.
-Each chart type onsists of 50 images.
-The dataset is build based on a chart taxonomy.
+ChartComplete is an image dataset comprising 30 distinct chart types, with 50 images per type.
+It is constructed based on a comprehensive chart taxonomy and is licensed under the Creative Commons BY (CC BY) license.

 ![]()